 "I really thought that I was going to teach 10th grade American literature out by a tree and talk about Emerson and Thoreau and that was my career path," she remembers.
 "It was during my internship that I really just clicked with this general English class.
 They struggled with reading and writing, and I identified with that."

 Her next plot twist came after graduation in 2010.
 Hampton knew she wanted to stay in her hometown of Kalamazoo and return to the school district she grew up in.
 In fact, she only applied to Kalamazoo Public Schools.
-Then, she waited—waiting tables at a local restaurant and picking up a part-time manager job.
-She worried she'd never get a call.
-But the day before teachers were supposed to report to school, it happened.
+The day before teachers were supposed to report to school, she got the call.

 "I showed up the next day at 8 a.m. at new teacher training," says Hampton, who was offered a job in the district's Alternative Learning Program, teaching middle school students who struggled in a traditional classroom setting.
 "That was a crazy whirlwind.
 I thought high school was going to be the path for me, but I landed exactly where I should have been."